IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_paper.md

 * **User Testing**
     * Results: Information about the data you collected at each stage of development and how it compares against your Literature Review, Related Work, or Competitive Analysis findings.

-### Assignment: Abstract and Intro (Background/Context/Rationale)
+### Assignment: Intro (Background/Context/Rationale)
-BEFORE you write your abstract, read:
-* [Indiana University's Writing Abstracts] (http://www.indiana.edu/~wts/pamphlets/abstracts.shtml)
-* Chapter 10, Finally: Writing the abstract, in [Succeeding with your master's dissertation a step-by-step handbook] (https://getit.library.nyu.edu/go/6809674) by John Biggam (available for download via Bobst's ebrary)

 BEFORE you write your intro, read:
 * [Indiana University's Paragraphs and Topic Sentences] (http://www.indiana.edu/~wts/pamphlets/paragraphs.shtml)
 * Chapter 4, The dissertation Introduction, in [Succeeding with your master's dissertation a step-by-step handbook] (https://getit.library.nyu.edu/go/6809674) by John Biggam (available for download via Bobst's ebrary)

+General Notes adopted from [Succeeding with your master's dissertation a step-by-step handbook] (https://getit.library.nyu.edu/go/6809674) by John Biggam

-* Background information
+* Provide background information on research topic
+* Justify the need for your study
 * **Discuss Your motivation, drive, and/or purpose** Read <i>Do The Work</i> and answer the following questions in context of your thesis.
     <ul>